MUSTE-Project/MULLE/README.md

     runghc Make install DictEng.gf DictSwe.gf

 The front-end dependencies are managed with `npm`.
+This is also required to successfully run the web UI.

 ### Setup